anasouardini/blog/src/pages/posts/why-react-is-not-dead-yet.md

 ## Takeaway:

-React's remarkable journey from its introduction in 2013 to its continued prominence in 2023 is a testament to its strength and adaptability.
+React's remarkable journey from its introduction in 2013 to its continued prominence in 2023 is a testament to its strength and adaptability despite all of its [weirdness](/posts/why-reactjs-is-weird) and lack of performance.

 Its large and vibrant community, component-based architecture, flexibility, extensive ecosystem, industry adoption, and market demand all contribute to React's ongoing success.